OmPatel03/ProjectPythia/README.md

 - Refer to the Jupyter notebook `Pythia.ipynb` for a detailed walkthrough of the project.
 - Find the trained model files in the `Model/` folder for direct usage in your applications.

----

 ### Scientific Paper

-For a more detailed and comprehensive overview of our project, please refer to the scientific paper available in the "Project_Pythia.pdf" document.
+- For a more detailed and comprehensive overview of our project, please refer to the scientific paper available in the [`Project_Pythia.pdf`](https://github.com/OmPatel03/ProjectPythia/blob/main/Project_Pythia.pdf) document.

+### Website
+- To observe the model's predictions, we have a website made with an interactive globe component found here [https://recondit.github.io/SpaceApps/](https://recondit.github.io/SpaceApps/).
+- (Sadly the satellite model is not visible on the GitHub pages website however, one can follow the steps below to compile the website.)
 ---

 ## Contributing